-People with health conditions that affect their thirst, such as diabetes or kidney disease, may need more precise estimations of fluid needs on a daily basis.
-Excessive thirst is a symptom of hyperglycemia, among other diseases, and not necessarily an indication of dehydration.
 If you find yourself having constant thirst despite drinking regularly, you may have a serious condition that needs treatment from a medical professional.
 Again, individual needs will vary greatly, so pay attention to your own health.

 What should you be drinking?

 Pure water is probably good enough for recreational athletes engaged in mild to moderate activity.
 Those doing intense training or those who sweat excessively, however, will need electrolytes in addition to water, and possibly even sodium tablets.
 Sodium is essential to avoid hyponatremia, a serious condition caused by a lack of salt in the blood, leading to water imbalance and water build-up in the brain.
 (9) Therefore, sodium is one of the major electrolytes that is essential to include in a rehydration beverage following strenuous exercise.